jdlopez114/movies_database/README.md

 6. Close the console and open Movie.rb.
 Create a class method that would return all of the movies that have "Mystery" as the genre.
 You should accomplish this using ActiveRecord Query method(s). (hint: Since we are generating random data in the seeds file, you may find that you have no movies with a genre of Mysteries)

 7. Create a custom route in the application controller '/last-movie', that would return the last movie in the database and return it as a json.
+To start the server run the command ```shotgun```.
+The server will start on port 9393.
+Test with Postman.